2022 Southend West by-election: Result

 The number of spoilt ballot papers rose four-fold to 1,084, greater than the number of votes for any of the losing candidates.
 Some bore remarks critical of the Prime Minister Boris Johnson which a BBC analysis described as "a sign that events in Westminster have played out here at the polls".
 Firth said that the low turnout and high number of spoilt ballot papers were not connected to the ongoing government Partygate scandal, arguing that "you would expect a high number of spoilt ballots in an election where there is actually no left wing candidate standing at all".
-The 24% turnout was just below that in the 2016 Batley and Spen by-election – which was similarly uncontested by the opposing main parties after the murder of the previous MP – and the third lowest since 1945.
+The 24% turnout was just below that in the 2016 Batley and Spen by-election – which was similarly uncontested by the opposing main parties following the murder of the previous MP – and the third lowest since 1945.

 Previous result

 Sir David Amess held the Southend West constituency from 1997 until he was murdered in 2021.